 To begin exporting data from NetSuite, choose one of the following options:

-- Form the Tools & resources menu, select Exports.
-In the resulting Exports page, click + New export.
+- From the Resources menu, select Exports.
+In the resulting Exports page, click Create export.
 For the application type, select NetSuite.
 Establish the connection to NetSuite and name the export.

 – or –

-- Form the Tools & resources menu, select Flow builder.
+- From the Tools menu, select Flow builder.
 For the Source application, select NetSuite.
 Select your Destination application, and then click Save & continue in the upper right.
 After establishing the connections, click Launch flow builder.
 Click the NetSuite source in Flow builder to Create...export.

 There are two categories of Execution type available: scheduled and real-time.
 (These options are available only when initially creating the export flow.
 The Execution type is no longer exposed after you save the export.)
 Using a combination of scheduled and real-time exports in different flows is also very common.
 For example, you might enable a real-time export to send item pricing updates to your website and then use a nightly scheduled export to send inventory updates.